ONE Friday Fights 3

 ONE Friday Fights 3: Chorfah vs. Petsukumvit (also known as ONE Lumpinee 3) was a combat sport event produced by ONE Championship that took place on February 3, 2023, at Lumpinee Boxing Stadium in Bangkok, Thailand.

 Background

-A flyweight muay thai bout between Chorfah Tor.Sangtiennoi and Phetsukumvit Boibangna served as the event headliner.
+A flyweight muay thai bout between Chorfah Tor.Sangtiennoi and Phetsukumvit Boybangna served as the event headliner.

 Results

 Bonus awards

 The following fighters received $10,000 bonuses.